Azure-Samples/genai-gateway-apim/README.md

 ### Deploy

+> NOTE: make sure you've run `azd auth login` to login to Azure before proceeding below.

 To deploy the project run the following commands:

 ```bash
 azd up
 ```

+> NOTE: when you're asked for `environmentName`, it can be any string of your choosing, for example "APIM" as it serves as a prefix for naming resources in your deployment.

 ## Inspect environment variables (no action here)